mentalityyyyyyyyy-coder/Crimsonn/README.md

 A bunch of cybersecurity stuff.

 # What actually is this repo?
-This repo consists of alot of information, tools, and courses on cybersecurity that i have collected.
+This repo consists of alot of information, tools, and courses on cybersecurity, ai, and linux that i have collected.